the64man1/Work-Day-Scheduler/README.md

 I also added a button at the bottom of the page to allow the user to clear local storage.

-Link to GitHub page hosting the source files: https://github.com/the64man1/Work-Day-Scheduler/ Link to live website: https://the64man1.github.io/Work-Day-Scheduler/
+Link to GitHub page hosting the source files: https://github.com/the64man1/Work-Day-Scheduler/ <br>
+Link to live website: https://the64man1.github.io/Work-Day-Scheduler/

 ![Work-Day-Scheduler pic](https://user-images.githubusercontent.com/74144055/113490601-c36f8800-9490-11eb-9132-87eb1320ddbb.png)